Politics of Bermuda

 Bermuda is the oldest British Overseas Territory, and the oldest self-governing British Overseas Territory, and has a great degree of internal autonomy through authority and roles of governance delegated to it by the national Government (the British Government, which is ultimately responsible for the governance of all British territory).
 Its parliament held its first session in 1620, making it the third-oldest continuous parliament in the world.
 As part of the British realm, King Charles III is head of state and is represented in Bermuda by a Governor, whom he appoints on the advice of the British Government.
 The Governor has special responsibilities in four areas: external affairs, defence, internal security, and policing.

 Internally, Bermuda is a parliamentary representative democratic dependency.
 The premier is the head of government, and there is a multi-party system.
 The judiciary is independent of the executive and the legislature.
 Military defence is officially the responsibility of the sovereign government (the government of the United Kingdom), but various military forces have been raised under local legislation, including the current Royal Bermuda Regiment.

 Bermuda is represented by British delegations in the UN and its related agencies.
-The United Nations Committee on Decolonization includes Bermuda on the United Nations list of non-self-governing territories.
+The United Nations Committee on Decolonisation includes Bermuda on the United Nations list of non-self-governing territories.